When my husband and I got married, I immediately called our insurance agent and asked if we would buy life insurance.

 The differences between term and whole life insurance

 Before I signed up for life insurance, I knew that I would have to choose between a term and a whole life insurance.
 The whole life insurance is meant to be throughout your life.
-Term coverage covers only a particular term, usually from 1
+Term coverage covers only a particular term, usually from 10 to 30 years.

 The price difference between term and life insurance is dizzying.
 Because a whole life policy covers your entire life, it is much more expensive than a running policy.